 Sound parenting time divisions help stabilize your family in an unstable situation.
-For a free consultation with an experienced family law attorney in Wheeling, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle child custody matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Wheeling, contact the Andrea Heckman Law We routinely handle child custody matters in Cook County and nearby jurisdictions.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.